List of content you will read in this article:

-It is another free and open-source FTP client for securely transferring the file via FTP, SFTP, and FTPS.
+It is another free and open-source FTP client for securely transferring files via FTP, SFTP, and FTPS.
 It lets you connect to multiple servers simultaneously to transfer files and thus handle multiple processes using a single instance.
-It helps synchronize the folders automatically and schedule file transfer with allocated time.
+It helps synchronize the folders automatically and schedule file transfers within the allocated time.

 In this article, you have received a lot of information about the default SFTP port number, what the SFTP port is, and how to change the default SFTP port number.
 Also, you can easily choose from the most commonly used SFTP clients to establish a secure connection to the SSH remote server and perform tasks accordingly.
 We have also given you a little information about the best SFTP client software available in the market; if you have any other suggestions about the SFTP port number, you can comment in the comment box.
 We also offer full SSH access on our VPS servers which you can buy them from MonoVM.